 There is one other schedule worthy of mention, the differential reinforcement of other behaviours.
 This is a schedule in which a trainer chooses one behaviour that will not be reinforced.
 Instead the trainer reinforces a variety of other behaviours.
 Predictably, this approach causes the non-reinforced behaviour to drop out and is often used to change problem behaviours.
 While this schedule withholds reinforcement of the problem behaviour it still allows reinforcement to be delivered.
 Withdrawing reinforcement completely may not always be advisable, as there is a danger of removing all incentives to respond in any way.
-Just as it is important to avoid confusion and promote creativity when training a new behaviour, it is imperative that when training an animal to stop performing a problem behaviour, it is simultaneously given the opportunity to perform a more acceptable behaviour with a similar motivation.
+Just as it is important to avoid confusion and promote creativity when training a new behaviour, it is simultaneously given the opportunity to perform a more acceptable behaviour with a similar motivation.
 A dog that chases joggers can most easily be trained to stop and look at the handler if it associates the sight of a jogger with an owner-centred ball game into which it can channel its motivation to chase.